 - a.
 To review and recommend the organizational structure of the Bank and its units; - b.
-To review and evaluate the qualification standards for all positions in the Bank; - c.
+To review and evaluate the qualification standards for all positions in the Bank: - c.
 To review and recommend the selection/promotion of the officers as endorsed by the Selection Board II; - d.
 To ensure the Board's effectiveness and due observance of corporate governance principles and guidelines; - e.
-To oversee the periodic performance evaluation of the Board and its committees and executive management; - f.
-To conduct an annual self-evaluation of its performance; - g.
-To decide whether or not a director is able to and has been adequately carrying out his/her duties as director bearing in mind the director's contribution and performance (e.g. competence, candor, attendance, preparedness and participation);
+To oversee the periodic performance evaluation of the Board and its committees and executive management;